 To confirm vaccination status, interviewers reminded study participants regarding the TCV vaccination campaign, including information about the organisers, dates, and sites, and systematically showed pictures of a TCV vaccine vial.
 They also tried to confirm TCV vaccination with their vaccination card at home.
 However, very few vaccinated participants, either cases or controls, could show the vaccination card (many children were vaccinated at school where the vaccination cards were kept).
 In the absence of a vaccination card, participants were asked to clarify the dates, place, and administration route to confirm that they had received the TCV and not another vaccine (especially the oral cholera vaccine provided in a campaign one month before and after the TCV campaign).
+No other injectable vaccines, especially childhood routine vaccines were provided during the campaign.
 Misclassification cannot be excluded but would be likely non-differential (suspected cases were unaware of their diagnosis at the time of the interview).